jkutner/jkutner.github.com/_posts/2015-06-04-async-io-jruby.md

 * A netty-rack bridge.
 * A new Ruby web framework specifically for non-blocking IO, and built on Netty

-If you're interested in helping with any of these, reach to me on [IRC](https://github.com/jruby/jruby/wiki/IRC) or [Twitter](https://twitter.com/codefinger).
+If you're interested in helping with any of these, contact me on [IRC](https://github.com/jruby/jruby/wiki/IRC) or [Twitter](https://twitter.com/codefinger).